 Allow me to warn you that Nice is a huge spread out city, so finding exactly what area to stay in is very important when it comes to accommodation and entertainment.
 Having the largest International, Domestic and Private airports on the French Riviera, it is always busy and bustling, even in the cooler months.
 Transport is easier now due to the introduction of Uber etc, but being too far out of the main area and excitement gets to be a drag if you are on foot.
 Taxi’s (normally a prestigious style of vehicle but still reasonable prices, I once hailed a Porshe 4WD to get me to the aiport), local buses and the excellent new tram system are all viable options.

 STAY: May I be honest and suggest not to stay in the area near the airport (unless absolutely necessary).
 Known as Californie, there is not much around here except for a huge Casino shopping centre and um…the airport!
-Make sure you find your way to area’s such as The Port (my personal favourite), Old Nice (Vieux Nice), the Carre d’Or (centre), Carabacel near the Acropolis, La Buffa and Musiciens or stay on the Promenade des Anglais, more pricey as you have the million dollar views (but only from the middle part starting at the famous and expensive wedding cake/belle Époque stye architecture of the Hotel Negresco).
-The area near the main train station or Gare has more of a local vibe and is quite good as it’s cheaper and not too far a walk from the popular pedestrian shopping street of Avenue Jean Medicin.
+Make sure you find your way to area’s such as The Port (my personal favourite), Old Nice (Vieux Nice/Vieille Ville), the Carre d’Or (centre), Carabacel near the Acropolis, Liberation and Musiciens.
+Or…stay on the Promenade des Anglais!
+It’s more pricey as you have the million dollar views (the better area begins at the famous Hotel Negresco, unique with its belle Époque style architecture, the bell of the ball in all her pink/gold and white glory)!
+The area near the main train station or La Gare has more of a local vibe and is quite good as it’s cheaper and not too far a walk from the popular pedestrian shopping street of Avenue Jean Medicin.
 [FYI: All these neighbourhoods have many hotels or rentals that can be found on websites such as AirB&B, Homeaway, booking.com etc and can you have you ‘living it up like a local’ in no time!]
 It’s totally up to you, but do your research!

 OLD NICE: One of the most popular areas to visit upon arrival and that has something for everyone is Old Nice or Vieux Nice.
 A magnificent maze of narrow, cobblestone streets with traditional Niçoise style pastel coloured buildings with their famous green shutters, fantastic boutiques, cafés, bars, pubs, restaurants and of course the bustling Marché aux Fleurs in the Cours Saleya has you in French raptures immediately!
 This fresh produce and flower market is on every day except Monday when it turns into an antique / brocante market (where you can find a treasure or ten to marvel over) and even just being near the former house of Matisse in all its distressed-yellow glory, whilst munching on ripe strawberries, smelling fresh lavender and inspecting the many cheese stalls, is well worth the trip!